12 Ways to Improve Life After Rehab for Addiction

 This may include a conversation about how we hurt them and, if appropriate, apologizing for that.
 It is also a good time to tell them that we want their support and love as we work to heal.

-4. Find a Sober, Safe and Stable Place To Live
+4. Find a Sober, Safe, and Stable Place to Live

-5. Find a Therapist
+5. Find a Therapist for Life After Rehab

 The length of time a person spends in treatment will vary, usually between 30 to 90 days.
 While that might sound like a long time, it’s really just the beginning of a recovery process that needs to continue.